-Nick Harris, Head of Holiday Travel Claims at Simpson Millar Solicitors, has spoken out following reports that forensic examinations showed Mr Cooper, 69, suffered acute intestinal dysentery caused by E. coli whilst staying at the Steigenberger Aqua Magic Hotel in Eygpt, and that his wife, Mrs Cooper, 63, suffered a complication linked to infection, likely to have been caused by E. coli.
+Our Travel Claims team at Simpson Millar Solicitors, have spoken out following reports that forensic examinations showed Mr Cooper, 69, suffered acute intestinal dysentery caused by E. coli whilst staying at the Steigenberger Aqua Magic Hotel in Eygpt, and that his wife, Mrs Cooper, 63, suffered a complication linked to infection, likely to have been caused by E. coli.

 “I am gravely concerned in relation to the apparent findings of the tests on the air and water at the hotel”.